const-ae/proDA-Paper/README.md

 ## Data

 There are three datasets that are used for demonstration:

 * Spike-in dataset with a mix of human and _E. coli_ proteins by Cox et al.<sup>[1](#myfootnote0)</sup>
 * Data on the phosphorylation dynamics from a study by Erik de Graaf et al.<sup>[2](#myfootnote1)</sup>
 * Data studying the interaction landscape of Ubiquitin signalling by Xiaofei Zhang et al.<sup>[3](#myfootnote2)</sup>

-Both can be found in the `data/` folder.
+All three can be found in the `data/` folder.

 ## Analysis

 There are three additional folders that contain R markdown notebook that were used to generate the plots for the paper:

 * `approach_intuition` contains the code to give an overview of the ideas underlying `proDA`
     - [Mean-variance relation](https://htmlpreview.github.io/?https://github.com/const-ae/proDA-Paper/blob/master/approach_intuition/mean_variance_relation.nb.html)
     - [Location of missing values](https://htmlpreview.github.io/?https://github.com/const-ae/proDA-Paper/blob/master/approach_intuition/missing_value_location.nb.html)